Jaimeloeuf/police-man/API.md

 # List of APIs for this app
 The APIs are organized by HTTP request methods.

+## Tasks / Todos
+- Note that this document is still a work in progress.
+The project is still in pre-alpha development stage.
+- Create a website with API definitions for users.

 ## Advice on how to use and host these endpoints
 - These APIs should be versioned, to prevent breaking changes.
 But this should not be that big an issue if your app is web-app based or if this is used API is depended by other services, because that can be easily updated compared to a mobile phone app.